Market research in the marketing plan

 As we covered earlier, the marketing plan is not a place to dump all the details of your market research.
 It’s needs to be concise and focus on actions.

 So, no need for your marketing plan to contain anything on your research methodology, for example.
 No need to have detailed answers to all research questions.
-And certainly, no need to swamp people with pages and pages of charts and data.
+And certainly no need to swamp people with too many pages of charts and data.
+No-one wants to know every detail.

 Relevant data, information and insights